MatthewBurke1995/MatthewBurke1995.github.io/docs/copulas.md

 Accordingly if AAPL were truly uncorrelated with MSFT then there would be no days in which they both lose money and the joint probability of a 5% loss on both assets would be 0.

-An alternative copula that we can use is the gumbel copula which takes into account the correlation of the underlying marginal distributions.
+An alternative copula that we can use is the Gumbel copula which takes into account the correlation of the underlying marginal distributions.
 You can see the code below.

 ``` py
 import numpy as np